The benefits of having a pet in your life

 Pets are always there for us, they never judge, they comfort us when we’re upset and make us make us laugh too.

 They bring us so much joy that it’s no wonder the UK is a nation of pet lovers.
 There is growing research to suggest that having a pet isn’t only fun but they are also good for our health, whether they be furry, feathered or scaly.
-So it is not surprising then in 2016 it is estimated that 40% of households have pets.

 Having a pet can benefit us both physically and mentally in so many ways: